-For the protection of property out side the home country, there are international conventions and agreements.
-The most important among them are the International Bureau for the Protection of Industrial Property, the Inter - American Convention, UN Treaties and Conventions, UN Guidelines on Consumer Protection, Regional Laws and Arbitration.
-The United Nations has established a number of autonomous bodies and agencies to encourage world wide economic cooperation and prosperity.
-Among them, the World Health Organization (WHO), International Civil Aviation Organization (ICAO), International Telecommunications Union (ITU), Universal Postal Union (UPI), International Labour Organization (ILO), International Telecommunications Satellite Consortium (INTELSAT), and International Standards Organization (ISO) are the most important.
-ISO is a specialized UN agency, which directly related to marketing.
+International Labour Organisation (ILO), International Telecommunications Satellite Consortium (INTELSAT), and International Standards Organisation (ISO) are the most important.
+ISO is a specialised UN agency, which directly related to marketing.
 ISO promotes standardization of different products and processes.
 The ultimate purpose is to encourage world trade and business without hindrance from design/style/feature variations among nations.